-Check the network cable connector - Ensure that the network cable is firmly inserted into both the network connector on the back of the
+Check the network cable connector - Ensure that the network cable is firmly inserted into both the network connector on the back of the computer and the network connector

 Check the network lights on the network connector - No light indicates that no network communication exists.
-Replace the network
+Replace the network cable.